50 Best Nintendo DS Games of All Time

 2. Pokémon HeartGold & SoulSilver

-Pokémon HeartGold & SoulSilver were remakes of earlier beloved titles, but this is a lot like Chrono Trigger in the sense that simply labeling them as a remake isn’t quite accurate.
+Pokémon HeartGold & SoulSilver were remakes of earlier beloved titles, refined and improved for a whole new generation.
 Both games are loaded to the brim with new features which expand on the beloved gameplay and core components of collecting and training your Pokémon.
-Breeding and an in-game clock system were just two examples of the way Pokémon HeartGold & SoulSilver fundamentally changed the originals into something almost entirely new.
+For instance, now the creepy old dude calls a child who brought them Pokemon to breed when their eggs are ready.

 1. Mario & Luigi: Bowser’s Inside Story